Stroke - Cerebrovascular Accident (CVA)

 • Exercise regularly.

-The healthcare provider may prescribe medicines for preventing the stroke-or-cerebrovascular-accident-cva if the doctor knows that you are at risk.
+The healthcare provider may prescribe medicines for preventing stroke-or-cerebrovascular-accident-cva if the doctor knows that you are at risk.
 The blood-thinning medication works the best to prevent clot formation.

 • Changes in the senses